aaevan/ebay-guide/README.md

 - [X] Used
 - [ ] For parts or not working

+*note: It's not applicable for this search, but for some items, the actual manufacturer will sell factory refurbished items at a steep discount.
+Worth checking out.*

 The shorter the query, the more noise you're going to get.
 Scan down the page and if you see an object repeated (say, a travel case or some totally unrelated class of objects), add a minus clause to your search.
 In our example, we want a complete set (earbuds, cable and case) so let's cull all listings with the string "no cable".

 > se215 -"no cable"